996icu/996.ICU/README.md

 - Give your own proposals with a PR following the proposal format.

-Expand influence
+Expanding influence
 ---

-Feel free to [translate 996.ICU's contents](i18n/i18n.md), adjust the format, add some contents or fix grammatical errors.
+Please feel free to [translate 996.ICU's contents](i18n/i18n.md), adjust the format, add some contents or fix grammatical errors.
 Please note that adding too many translations is getting off the track.

 Community powers